joostvangils/BPMN_RPA/README.md

       ```Python
       os.system('Notepad')
       ```
-      You can set the following attributes:
+      You look up the name of the input parameter(s) in the official documentation (or in the code).
+In this example, the input parameter is called 'command'.
+You then set the following attributes:
       ![os](https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/Images/os_system.PNG)

 ##### GateWays